 - A longer writing assignment might be: “Would you rather be a good guy or a ghoul?
 Please explain your choice.”
 Hopefully, the answer is good person!

 - Students who enjoy drawing can draw a cartoon that shows two people in a conversation.
-What would each be saying?
-How would they be framing comments in a positive versus negative light?
+What would each say?
+How would they frame comments in a positive versus negative light?
 Maybe one person could be dressed like a vampire, another like an angel.
 There are endless possibilities for humor here.

 Think back to your own childhood.
 Was there a song that really touched you and made you think?
 Share it with your class sharing the story of how it made you think more deeply.
 They’ll love the personal touch.

 “Off the beaten path” songs that no one has really heard of can be golden.
 YouTube can be a virtual treasure chest if one has the time to go exploring.
 Also, it’s always exciting when a student discovers a thought-provoking song and brings it to class.
 I call these kids “song detectives.”
 By searching out golden lyrics on their own students learn to appreciate better writing and are inspired to write with more depth themselves.

 As a pro songwriter, I have one luxury most teachers don’t have.
 When I can’t find what I need, I just write what I need.
 But here’s an idea for the bravest teachers: How about writing a song as a class wrapped around a history lesson?
 Wow, what a way to make history interesting!
 If you’re stumped by the melody/music part of the equation, use an existing tune–or write a positive rap on a gentle drum beat.
 The boys in your class will especially love that!